Gothic War (535–554): Byzantine reconquest, 550–553

-During 550–51, the Byzantines assembled a large expeditionary force of 20,000 or 25,000 men at Salona on the Adriatic, including regular Byzantine units and a large contingent of foreign allies, notably Lombards, Heruls and Bulgars.
-Narses, the imperial chamberlain (cubicularius) was appointed to command in mid-551.
-The following spring, Narses led this Byzantine army around the coast of the Adriatic to Ancona and then turned inland, intending to march down the via Flaminia to Rome.
-Near the village of Taginae, the Byzantines encountered the Ostrogothic army, commanded by Totila, who had been advancing to intercept Narses.
-Finding himself considerably outnumbered, Totila ostensibly entered into negotiations while planning a surprise attack, but Narses was not fooled by the ruse and deployed his army in a strong defensive position.
-Reinforcements having arrived, Totila launched a sudden attack at the Battle of Taginae, with a mounted assault on the Byzantine centre.
-The attack failed and, by evening, the Ostrogoths had broken and fled; Totila was killed in the rout.
-The Goths holding Rome capitulated and, at the Battle of Mons Lactarius in October 553, Narses defeated Teias and the last remnants of the Gothic army in Italy.
+During 550–551, the Byzantines assembled a sizable expeditionary force at Salona in the Dalmatia region.
+The army included regular Byzantine units and a significant contingent of foreign allies, notably Lombards, Heruls, and Bulgars.
+Narses, the imperial chamberlain (cubicularius), was appointed to command in mid-551.
+The following spring, Narses led this army around the coast of the Adriatic Sea to Ravenna.
+After nine days of rest, he continued to Ancon (modern-day Ancona) and then turned inland, intending to march down the via Flaminia to Rome while avoiding Gothic strongholds.
+Totila was in a difficult position.
+Either he had to divide his field army to garrison Rome and other fortified cities, or he had to intercept Narses's army before reaching Rome.
+Totila marched with his army to intercept Narses.
+Near the village of Taginae, the Byzantines encountered the Gothic army, commanded by Totila.
+Finding himself outnumbered, Totila ostensibly entered into negotiations while waiting for reinforcements and planning a surprise attack, but Narses, expecting a ruse, deployed his army in a strong defensive position.
+Reinforcements having arrived, Totila launched a sudden attack at the Battle of Taginae, with a mounted charge on the Byzantine centre.
+The attack failed and, by evening, the Goths had broken and fled; Totila was mortally wounded.
+The death of Totila marked the beginning of the end of the Gothic kingdom.